googlemaps/google-maps-services-java/README.md

 You can add the library to your project via Maven or Gradle.

 **Note:** Since 0.1.18 there is now a dependency on [SLF4J](https://www.slf4j.org/).
-You need to add one of the adaptor dependencies that makes sense for your logging setup.
+You need to add one of the adapter dependencies that makes sense for your logging setup.
 In the configuration samples below we are integrating [slf4j-nop](https://search.maven.org/#artifactdetails%7Corg.slf4j%7Cslf4j-nop%7C1.7.25%7Cjar), but there are others like